-At the end of the current year there were no treasury shares (31 December of the previous year).
+The Company does not own any treasury shares .
 Treasury shares are valued at annualised fair value based on a stock exchange quotation as assessed by an investment firm.

-1. Non-current loans granted and non-current trade receivables
+4. Non-current loans granted and non-current trade receivables

 The long-term receivables' maturity is as follows: